Skip to content

 For these, list the file(s) manually in the assets glob — see Configuration → Assets.

 The static walker rewrites detected calls so that at runtime, the resolved path points at /snapshot/... and the asset is served from the virtual filesystem.
-If the call isn't detected, the asset isn't bundled — and your packaged binary will throw ENOENT at runtime.
+If the call isn't detected, the asset isn't bundled and the packaged binary throws ENOENT at runtime.

 How to find missing assets